 “Mom, I know I can take care of a dog because I am responsible and hardworking.
 Please get me one!”
 This is a sentence that many parents will hear.
 If it is not about a dog, it may be about a cat, fish, the latest hoverboard, or a new outfit.
 Regardless of what it is, children spend a lot of time trying to persuade their parents to buy them something or let them do something.
 Hence, persuasion is one of the many forms of writing that students need to learn.
 Thankfully, it is one they can almost always connect with due to the experience of actually trying to persuade someone.
 The Persuasive Writing Graphic Organizer and Prompts resource has everything needed in order to strengthen persuasive skills through written form.
+Once you get past the sentences fragments, punctuation marks, and other grammatical errors persuasive writing is fun to teach!
+This is where your students’ personalities become obvious.

 What is Persuasive Writing?